systemed/tilemaker/docs/CONFIGURATION.md

 `CoveredBy` and `FindCovering` work similarly but check if the object is covered by a shapefile layer object.

 `AreaIntersecting` returns the area of the current way's intersection with the shapefile layer.
 You can use this to find whether a water body is already represented in a shapefile ocean layer.

+### Lua key/value store

+tilemaker has a simple key/value store accessible from Lua which you can use to bring in external data.
+The same store is used across all processing threads.

+Read your data from file, using [Lua's I/O functions](https://www.lua.org/pil/21.1.html), in `init_function` (checking that `is_first` is set for the first run only).
+Set a key/value pair with `SetData(key,value)` - for example `SetData("name","Bill")`.
+Both key and value should be strings.

+You can then retrieve the value within `way_function` or similar with `GetData(key)`.
+If no value was found, the empty string is returned.